 International Human Rights Law Clinic (IHRLC) students design and implement creative solutions to advance the global struggle for the protection of human rights.
 Students are assigned to work on a wide variety of innovative human rights projects to advance the human rights of marginalized individuals and communities.
 Clinic students prepare and conduct litigation before national and international judicial forums concerning human rights violations.
 They also engage in interdisciplinary empirical studies on the impact of human rights abuses—research that aims to achieve policy outcomes.
 Clinic projects frequently involve policy analysis and the drafting of statutes and standards to govern the conduct of state and non-state actors.

-Students who enroll in the semester-long International Human Rights Law Clinic work under the supervision of Laurel E. Fletcher, the Clinic Co-Director and Professor of Clinical Law; Roxanna Altholz, Clinic Co-Director and Clinical Professor of Law; and Astha Sharma Pokharel, Clinical Teaching Fellow.
-IHRLC benefits from the expert administrative support of Jeanette Ching, Office Manager; Olivia Layug Balbarin, Legal Case Manager; and Amy Utstein, Director of Administration.
+Students who enroll in the semester-long International Human Rights Law Clinic work under the supervision of Laurel E. Fletcher, the Clinic Co-Director and Professor of Clinical Law; Roxanna Altholz, Clinic Co-Director and Clinical Professor of Law; and Tayyiba Bajwa, Supervising Attorney.
+IHRLC benefits from the expert administrative support of Grace Thieme, Office Administrator; Olivia Layug Balbarin, Director of Administration, and Lauren Havey, Paralegal.

 IHRLC students are required to enroll in the clinic as well as its companion seminar.
 The clinical component is four credits offered on a credit/no credit basis.
 In the clinical setting, students work in teams of 2-4 and devote approximately 16 hours per week to their projects (the actual number of hours may vary from week-to-week).
 Students meet with their assigned teams and faculty supervisor every week throughout the semester.
 Students may travel for their projects, including during school breaks.